kopiro/ruzzle-hack/README.md

 # RuzzleHack: RuzzleSolver in PHP

+## Require

+* PHP 5.4>=

 ## Installation

 * Clone the repo or download it
-* Create a folder YOURLANG.dict and put some *.txt files that contains the word
+* Create a folder YOURLANG.dict and put some *.txt files that contains the word, EOF delimited
-* Run in console `php ruzzlegen.php`, and wait
+* Run in console `php ruzzle.gendict.php`, and wait
-* Run `php ruzzle.php YOURLINEARMATRIX`
+* Run `php ruzzle.printwords.php YOURLANG YOURLINEARMATRIX`

 Enjoy it.